Religion and the Gospel

 •

-As we discuss the Gospel, it is important to note both the differences and similarities of the Gospel and religion.
+As we continue the Gospel series and the Gospel of Salvation series, it is important to note both the differences and similarities of the Gospel and religion.
 First of all, it needs pointed out that man’s religion and Jesus’ gospel are not the same thing.
 Someone stated it this way:

 • Religion is man’s quest for God; the Gospel is the Savior God seeking lost men.
 Religion originates on earth; the Gospel originated in heaven.
 Religion is man-made; the Gospel is the gift of God.
 Religion is the story of what sinful man tries to do for a holy God; the Gospel is the story of what a holy God has done for sinful men.
 Religion is good views; the Gospel is good news.”